dangkhoa2703/SignUpBot/README.txt

 4. Install all dependencies throug CLT with: npm install

-5. Enter your account the account list in 119 in src/SignUpBot
+5. Enter your account in the account list in format [<email>,<passwort>] in line 119 in src/SignUpBot.js

 6. Open Task Schedualer and create new task that run signUpBot.sh.
-Set trigger according to your sport.
+Set trigger according to your booking time.
-In the condition set the 'wake the computer to run this task' to on.
+In the condition of the task set the 'wake the computer to run this task' to on.